 Grants and contributions - From time to time, the District receives grants from the state of Washington and others as well as contributions from individuals and private organizations.
 Revenues from grants and contributions (including contributions of capital assets) are recognized when all eligibility requirements, including time requirements, are met.
 Grants and contributions may be restricted for either specific operating purposes or for capital purposes.
 Amounts restricted for capital acquisitions are reported after nonoperating revenues and expenses.
 Grants that are restricted for specific projects or purposes related to the District's operating activities are reported as operating revenue.
+Grants that are used to subsidize operating deficits are reported as nonoperating revenue.
 Contributions, except for capital contributions, are reported as nonoperating revenue.

-Reclassifications - Certain reclassifications have been made to the 2014 financial statements to conform to the classifications used in the 2015 financial statements, with no effect on previously reported change in net position.
+Reclassifications - Certain reclassifications have been made to the 2015 financial statements to conform to the classifications used in the 2016 financial statements, with no effect on previously reported change in net position.

-Subsequent events - Subsequent events have been reviewed through May 19, 2016, the date on which the financial statements were available to be issued.
+Subsequent events - Subsequent events have been reviewed through May 15, 2017, the date on which the financial statements were available to be issued.